How to Make an Online Quiz in iSpring Suite in 6 Steps

 - Step 6.
 Add voice over and design questions

-Working on a quiz is much like creating a course, but a quiz may require a modified development cycle or process.
+Working on a quiz is much like creating an online course, but a quiz may require a modified development cycle or process.
 However, the starting point is the same — define specific goals or objectives.

 What do you want to achieve by creating a quiz?
 The answer to this question will help you define the type of assignment.